rois-codh/arc-ukiyoe-faces/README.md

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-blue.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

 📚 Read the paper <span style="color:red">**TODO: Update the paper link after arXiv link is known.**</span> to learn more about our work ARC Ukiyo-e Faces Dataset.
+The paper is accepted for Twelfth International Conference on Computational Creativity, ICCC’21.

 For running scripts in this repo, it is recommended to set up a Python Virtual Environment with Python version >= 3.6 using [conda](https://conda.io/) or [venv](https://docs.python.org/3/library/venv.html), install required dependencies with `pip install -r requirements.txt`.
 You may also need to  install [PyTorch](https://pytorch.org/get-started/locally/) and [TensorFlow](https://www.tensorflow.org/install).

 ## The Dataset